yoavst/JebOps/README.md

 For that to work, you need to delete the current version from `coreplugins`, and have your code to have no reference after running.

 ## Wishlist

-1. Use android api methods for naming.
-For example, `Intent::getAction` can be used to name a variable action
-2. Create an informative name from short methods body
+1. Create an informative name from short methods body